What are the Best Non-Pharma Options for Memory Loss?

 Many other non-pharmacological approaches are available to try to treat memory loss.
 For example, some examples are reflexology and aromatherapy.
 It’s not scientifically clear if these kinds of treatments work, but they might be able to relax someone with memory loss who is aggressive or unsettled.

 However, every day, the treatment options for memory loss are evolving and new treatments are being developed.
 No matter which treatment options you choose for yourself or your loved one, it is important to make sure that it is overseen by a professional.
 The ideal environment for anyone living with memory loss is a memory care center.

 Memory Loss Treatment at The Moments Memory Care

 At The Moments Memory Care, we go beyond just utilizing pharmacological approaches for treating our residents.
 We utilize the sensory design method to help our residents.
-The sensory design method stimulates our residents’ senses each moment of every day.
+The sensory design method stimulates our residents’ Taste, Touch, Sight, Sound, and Smell each moment of every day.
 Our goal is to invigorate their senses, while also providing a relaxing and luxurious environment.